Spring Story Retreat

 Retreat cost: $600 pp

-Suitable for: Contemporary fiction novelists and short story writers (fiction only) who have a near-complete or fully complete first or second draft ready to polish for publication.
+Suitable for: Contemporary fiction novelists and short story writers (fiction only) who have completed a full first/second draft OR a substantial amount of work on a first draft manuscript (at least 30,000 words) and have a rough outline for the full manuscript.
 Previous recipients, KSP members, non-members, Board of Management, KSP staff, volunteers and sub-committee members are eligible to apply.

 How to book: